 February Fire Department Newsletter

-Well, that’s it for this month.
-Until next time, don't forget to wave to the guys in the BRT.
+Well, that’s about it for this month.
+Until next time, don't forget to wave to the boys in the BRT.